tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### Instructor Notes

 * There is plenty of jargon in NLP.
-While we try to explain things in plain English as often as possible, some terms of art such as **token** or **corpus** are inescapable.
-One option for helping keep all the new terms straight is writing down unfamiliar terms on a slide or whiteboard so that students can refer to it as needed.
+While we try to explain things in plain English as often as possible, some terms, like **token** or **corpus** are inescapable.
+One way to keep the new terms straight is by writing them down on a slide or whiteboard, so that students can refer to them as needed.

-* Each step in this lesson ties into the next, and every section is critical to learn for students to be able to implement the NLP workflow.
-Pause and ask for questions often.
+* Each step in this lesson ties into the next, and it is critical that students comprehend each section so they can implement the NLP workflow.
+Check in with students frequently to see if they have questions.

-* Students may expect to start off doing cool things like text modelling or sentiment analysis, and that's OK—these are coming in the next couple of lessons!
+* Students may expect to start off by doing cool things like text modelling or sentiment analysis, which is fine; these are coming in the next couple of lessons!
 However, it's good to remind them that preprocessing text, like any other kind of data, is critical to prevent the garbage in, garbage out phenomenon.

 * Have your TAs keep track of time with the [Time Tracker.](TimeTracker.xlsx)